store-craft/storecraft/packages/test-runner/README.md

 npm i @storecraft/test-runner
 ```

-## v-api controller test
+## api controller test
-Everything prefixed with `api.` tests files within `v-api` folder
+Everything prefixed with `api.` tests files within `api` folder
 of `StoreCraft`.
 This is just testing the controller and the database.

 ## storage integration
 storage is tested in it's own package, but integration test should be made available here

-## v-rest controller
+## rest controller
-In the future, I will combine rest controller testing with `v-api`
+In the future, I will combine rest controller testing with `api`

 ```text
 Author: Tomer Shalev (tomer.shalev@gmail.com)